Rik Boerma - Level / Game Designer

 32 weeks

 Sicaria is a stealth game set in Antwerp during the 80 years war.
 The player has to use their gadgets and plan their movements carefully to get revenge and save the city.
-Sicaria is a finalist in the Best Student Game Category at the Game Development World Championship 2024 Winter Season.
+Sicaria was a finalist in the Best Student Game Category at the Game Development World Championship 2024 Winter Season.

 Personal Responsibilities: